 Irritable bowel syndrome (IBS) is one of the most common gastrointestinal (GI) disorders.
 Within this large group of people affected, there is a small subgroup whose IBS symptoms begin suddenly.
 It happens after what appears to be a bout of infection in the stomach and intestines (gastroenteritis), and is termed post-infectious IBS (PI-IBS).

 While most people recover completely after the initial illness, some people do not.
-PI-IBS seems uncommon after a GI infection caused by a virus.
+Post infectious IBS seems uncommon after a GI infection caused by a virus.
 The infectious agent is usually bacterial.

 PI-IBS was first recognized during World War II in soldiers returning to the United Kingdom.
 They developed IBS-type symptoms after suffering bacterial dysentery.

-More recently, PI-IBS has been described following infections from a range of bacteria including Campylobacter, Salmonella, and Shigella.
+More recently, PI-IBS has been described following infections from a range of bacteria including Clostridioides difficile or C. difficile, Campylobacter, Salmonella, and Shigella.
 Bacterial infections are usually spread by consuming contaminated food or water, or by contact with infected people or animals.